 We believe in taking a coalition style approach and we find families to assist through community outreach, referrals, or direct contact.
 The Chicago Refugee Coalition is not a resettlement agency funded by the U.S. Department of State nor does our organization assist in pre-arrival procedures.

 Do you find refugees overseas?

-At present, we engage in providing transitional assistance to refugees in need.
-We have not yet had the opportunity to assist in identifying refugees abroad and implementing a full resettlement process.
+At present, we engage in providing transitional assistance to refugees in need once they have reached the United States.
+Our organization has identified key issues relating to fostering upward economic mobility and independence post-arrival.
+We have not yet had the opportunity to assist in identifying refugees abroad or engage in pre-arrival resettlement process.